 Two medical oncologists/hematologists provide care and chemotherapy treatment at the Shannon Oncology Center.
-Dr. James Studt, Shannon Clinic radiation oncologist, oversees radiation therapy at the Regional Cancer Treatment Center.
-The Center is located downtown, adjacent to Shannon’s Oncology Center, in the Shannon Clinic Magdalen building.
+Dr. James Studt, MD, Shannon Clinic radiation oncologist, oversees radiation therapy at the Regional Cancer Treatment Center (RCTC).
+The center is located downtown, adjacent to Shannon's Oncology Center, in the Shannon Clinic Magdalen building.

 What is radiation oncology?

-Novalis Tx Radiosurgery: One of the most advanced treatment options available, this technique shapes the cancer-fighting radiation beam around the tumor or lesion ensuring the maximum dose of high-energy radiation is delivered while protecting the surrounding healthy tissue.
+One of the most advanced treatment options available, this technique shapes the cancer-fighting radiation beam around the tumor or lesion, ensuring the maximum dose of high-energy radiation is delivered while protecting the surrounding healthy tissue.
 The flexibility of this treatment option adapts to breathing and body movements so the radiation is delivered safely to its target.

-Stereotactic Radiation Therapy (SRS/SRT) & Stereotactic Body Radiation Therapy (SBRT): Stereotactic treatment may be used to treat neuro and lung cancers and is successful option for patients who are unable to have surgery.
+Stereotactic treatment may be used to treat neurological and lung cancers, and is a successful option for patients who are unable to have surgery.
 SRS targets tumors affecting the central nervous system.
 This treatment is applied in a single, high-dose session.
 SRT is delivered in up to five treatments.
 Both therapies deliver a high dose of radiation to the tumor with minimal dosage to surrounding brain tissue.
 SBRT is used for areas outside the central nervous system.

-Intensity Modulated Radiation Therapy (IMRT) & Image Guided Radiation Therapy (IGRT): This treatment is often used to treat prostate cancers and most men have very little side effects from this form of treatment.
+This treatment is often used to treat prostate cancers, and most men have very few side effects from this form of treatment.
 Image guided therapy utilizes complicated algorithms with an ExacTrac system to deliver radiation with sub-millimeter accuracy.